Mary Sophia Allen: Politics

 In November 1922 Allen stood unsuccessfully for Parliament as a candidate for Westminster St George's.
 During the General Strike of 1926 Allen was involved with the Organisation for the Maintenance of Supplies and turned her Women's Auxiliary Service over to the strike-breaking movement.

 Allen learned to fly.
 She attended international police congresses in Austria and Germany.
 She also visited the Netherlands, Hungary, Czechoslovakia, Turkey and Brazil, advising on the training of police women.
 She travelled to Egypt in 1936 on holiday (wearing her uniform), but was received as if sent by the police authorities in Britain.
 Her interest in combatting prostitution continued to be a preoccupation, and she attended the League of Nations conference in Geneva on the traffic in women.
 Wherever she went, she was perceived by many as the leading British policewoman.
 She did nothing to discourage the impression, and made contact with police chiefs and political leaders all over Europe.The Home Office began to take an interest in Allen's activities in 1927.
 She was becoming an embarrassment and a nuisance to the Government, partly because of her acceptance abroad as representing the British authorities, and partly because she was mistaken for a Metropolitan police officer at home.
 Home Office records covering the period 1927–1934 reveal that she kept dossiers on people she suspected of activities connected with vice and white slavery.
 She was also suspected of fascist activities, and articles by or about her in national newspapers increased the Home Office surveillance.

 Allen met a number of fascist leaders abroad, including Eoin O'Duffy in Ireland, Franco in Spain, Mussolini in Italy, and Hitler and Göring in Germany.
-Although her links to Oswald Mosley's British Union of Fascists were unofficial until 1939, she engaged in various militant activities, including the formation of the Women's Reserve in 1933, which was intended to serve the country in the event of subversive forces taking over.
+Although her links to Oswald Mosley's British Union of Fascists were unofficial until 1939, she engaged in various militant activities, including the formation of the Women's Reserve in 1933, which was intended to resist leftist sedition and insurrection.
 The publicity for the Women's Reserve reveals her fascist sympathies, and her fear of communism.